 The City of Volcanoes

-Arequipa is known as the White City of Peru due their use of sillar, the material used in most of its buildings.
+Arequipa is known as the White City of Peru due to its use of sillar, the material used in most of its buildings.
 Sillar is a white volcanic stone.
 And for those visiting Arequipa, volcanoes are never far from view.
 Three volcanoes guard over the city.
-The most prominent of which is Misti volcano.
+The most prominent of which is the Misti volcano.
 While on either side of Misti are the volcanoes Chachani and Pichu Pichu.
-In fact, due to it’s location, Arequipa is also prone to earthquakes, the last major one was in 2001.
+In fact, due to its location, Arequipa is also prone to earthquakes, the last major one was in 2001.

 Arequipa is often overlooked by those who travel to Peru.
 Machu Picchu and Lima get most of the country’s glory.
 But those who make the trip to Arequipa will find just as incredible a selection of food and culture as in the most popular destinations of Peru.
 If you have a couple of days extra in your Peru itinerary we highly recommend a visit to Arequipa.

 Arequipa is often referred to as Peru’s most beautiful city.
 This is a bold statement considering some of the spectacular urban areas within Lima and Cusco.
 And upon wandering through the Plaza de Armas and other stunning areas of Old Town Arequipa, it’s easy to see where it gets that distinction.

 Below we outline what to see in Arequipa, including day trips from Arequipa, and where to eat and where to stay during your Arequipa trip.

 Founded in 1579, the Santa Catalina Convent was a home for cloistered nuns.
 Many of these women were from wealthy families.
 The Monasterio de Santa Catalina is still an active convent with about 20 nuns calling the northern compound home.
 When you enter the gates, you are definitely taken to a different world.
 The complex occupies an entire block and the high walls take you away from the hustle and bustle of the busy roads of Arequipa.